AhmedMohamed1432/Forest-Fire-detection-system/README.md

 # Forest-Fire-detection-system
-Wireless network to detect forest fire
+Wireless network to detect forest fire. c
+More detailes will be found in the report